thimovss/pytsa/README.rst

 PYThon StrictArguments
 ======================

-Simple, dependency-less, human-readable, fully tested Python decorators to ensure your method abides to its contract
+Simple, human-readable, fully tested, signature-preserving Python decorators to ensure your method abides to its contract.
+Get rid of testing all those edge cases for passed arguments, by making the method's contract more strict!

 Install
 -------